adityadr-joy/docs-site/docs/extend/extend-desktop/mvd-server-config.md

 ### HTTP
 To configure the server for HTTP, define an attribute *http* within the top-level *node* attribute.
 Then, define the following within *http*:
 - *ipAddresses*: An array of strings of ipv4, ipv6, or hostnames that the server will bind to.
-If not specified, the default is 0.0.0.0
+If ipAddresses not specified, the assigned value is ZOWE_IP_ADDRESS.
+If both not specified, the default is 0.0.0.0
 - *port*: An integer parameter for the TCP port that the server will listen on.
 Can be 80 or a value between 1024-65535.

 ### HTTPS
 For HTTPS, a few parameters are required.
 First, define an attribute *https* within the top-level *node* attribute.
 Then, define the following within *https*:
 - *ipAddresses*: An array of strings of ipv4, ipv6, or hostnames that the server will bind to.
-If not specified, the default is 0.0.0.0
+If ipAddresses not specified, the assigned value is ZOWE_IP_ADDRESS.
+If both not specified, the default is 0.0.0.0
 - *port*: An integer parameter for the TCP port that the server will listen on.
 Can be 443 or a value between 1024-65535.
 - *certificates*: An array of strings which are paths to PEM format HTTPS certificate files.
 - *keys*: An array of strings which are paths to PEM format HTTPS key files.